lapce/floem/README.md

 - **Transitions and Animations**: Floem supports both transitions and animations.
 Transitions, like css transitions, can animate any property that can be interpolated and can be applied alongside other styles, including in classes.
         Floem also supports full keyframe animations that build on the ergonomics of the style system.
 In both transitions and animations, Floem supports easing with spring functions.
 - **Element inspector**: Inspired by your browser's developer tools, Floem provides a [diagnostic tool](docs/img/inspector.png) to debug your layout.
-- **Global themes**: Support for light and dark themes, built in design system to easly delare your own.
+- **Global themes**: Support for light and dark themes, built in design system to easly delare your own
+- **Localization**: Floem supports localizations via [Fluent](https://github.com/projectfluent/fluent-rs) crate with support for fallbacks, easy switching languages on runtime or even overriding active language for chosen part of you app

 To sample Floem's capabilities, check out the repo and run the [widget gallery](examples/widget-gallery/src/main.rs) example with cargo.